 When to seek medical advice or urgent help

 Chickenpox is usually relatively mild and can be dealt with at home.
 But as with most illnesses, there is always a chance of complications.
 If your child has breathing difficulties, is drowsy or has a very high fever that won’t drop, contact your GP or call 111 for advice.
-The NHS 111 service is brilliant and they will be able to assess your child’s condition before advising what to do – whether it’s seeing a doctor or calling an ambulance.
+The NHS 111 service is brilliant and they’ll be able to assess your child’s condition before advising what to do – whether it’s seeing a doctor or calling an ambulance.

 For more information about complications of chickenpox, see our Bupa topic page.